James Pearce (American politician): Political career

 In the U.S. Senate, Pearce became known as an erudite and pragmatist.
 In 1850, he developed the so-called Pearce Plan, a part of Compromise of 1850.
 The Pearce Plan provided a solution for the boundary dispute between Texas and the Federal government.
 Pearce wrote a bill that granted Texas $10 million in compensation for agreeing with the state borders charted by the government.
 After being approved by Congress, the bill was signed by President Millard Fillmore.

-In 1850, President Fillmore offered Pearce, first, to become a judge of the United States District Court for the District of Maryland, and then, — Secretary of the Interior.
+In 1850, President Fillmore offered Pearce, first, to become a judge of the United States District Court for the District of Maryland, and second, to become Secretary of the Interior.
 Pearce chose to stay in the Senate.

 The Whig Party having become fragmented after Henry Clay's death, Pearce joined the Democratic Party in 1856 and supported James Buchanan's nomination for presidency.
 During the sectional crisis Pearce stood against the dissolution of the Union.
 However, he was hesitant to discuss the slavery issue being a slaveholder himself.
 After the Civil War broke out, he did not resign.
 In March 1862, he appeared in the Senate for the last time.

 Pearce died in Chestertown on December 20, 1862, and is interred in New Chester Cemetery.
 His deathbed from the Hynson-Ringgold House was preserved and now exhibited in the historic Geddes-Piper House (c.
 1770) in Chestertown, Maryland.